Millions of news articles are published every single day, and behind every single one lies a question.

 In journalism, news values are the characteristics that make a story more likely to be important to or valued by the public.

-As a marketer or PR professional, if your goal is to earn media with the reports, surveys, and studies you put together, it’s critical to consider news values when creating your content.
-Otherwise, you risk making something publishers won’t take interest in.
+If your goal is to earn media with the reports, surveys, and studies you create as a marketer or PR professional, it's critical to consider news values.
+Otherwise, you risk making something publishers aren't interested in.

-Even if you don’t plan on pitching journalists to write about your content, incorporating news values can always improve the quality and make it more relevant to readers.
+Even if you don't plan on pitching journalists, incorporating news values into your content can improve its quality.

-Let’s take a look at some of the most-used newsworthy elements, examine real Stacker Studio stories that encompass those elements, and explore how you can apply the principles to your own content strategy.
+Let's take a look at some of the most commonly used newsworthy elements, examine real Stacker partner stories that exemplify those elements, and explore how you can apply the principles to your own content strategy.

 The news value of timeliness answers the question: Is this topic relevant now?

-The most obvious example of timeliness is “breaking news,” or events that are currently happening or have just happened.
+The most obvious example of timeliness is breaking news, or events that are either currently happening or have just happened.

-As marketers, we’re rarely covering breaking news.
-Instead, we have to consider what stories we can create that complement relevant, timely events.
+Marketers rarely covering breaking news.
+Instead, marketing teams should consider what stories they can create to complement relevant, timely events.

 Let's look at an example.

-News sites can use stories like this to garner more traffic and engagement on their stories and encourage readers to check out other, related pieces.
+News sites can use stories like this to garner more traffic and engagement and encourage readers to check out other related pieces.

 When trying to come up with timely pieces of content, ask yourself:

-• What is currently trending, and how can you complement those topics?
-Google Trends and Exploding Topics are great for this.
+What is currently trending, and how can you complement those topics?

 All things being equal, people tend to care more about what's happening near them vs. what's happening farther away.

-In the case of news, it’s common for readers to care more about what’s happening nearby, as it can directly impact them.
+In the case of news, it's common for readers to care more about what's happening nearby because it can directly impact them.

 So instead of talking generally or nationally about a topic, try to zoom in on particular areas or groups.

-Now, people who live in the featured cities, like Baltimore and Providence, will likely have a much different reaction reading this than if they’d just read about the concept overall.
-It’s literally and emotionally closer to home.
+People who live in the featured states — like Texas and Florida — will likely have a stronger reaction reading this story than if they'd just read about the growing backlash to property taxes more generally.
+The story's framing brings the trend closer to home.

 When trying to come up with proximity-based pieces of content, ask yourself:

-Also sometimes called “significance” the news value of impact concerns how many people are being affected.
+Also sometimes called "significance," the news value of impact concerns how many people are affected by an event.

 For example, if one store raises its prices, that’s not newsworthy.
-But if a majority of stores raise their prices, that’s a different story (literally).
+But if a majority of stores raise their prices, that’s a different story.

 When trying to come up with impactful pieces of content, ask yourself: